Ernst Gennat: Personality

 Beside the advances in organisation and investigation techniques, it was Gennat's personal qualities which made him so successful.
 He was lauded in particular for his persistency and perseverance, his phenomenal memory, and the enormous psychological empathy which already enabled him to practise what came to be termed "criminal profiling" forty years later.
 He was strictly against forcible means in interrogations, emphatically warning his colleagues, "Whoever lays a finger on a suspect is out!
 Our weapons are brains and nerves!".

 Moreover, it was Gennat (not Robert Ressler) who coined the term "serial killer" in his 1930 article "Die Düsseldorfer Sexualverbrechen" (on Peter Kürten).
 Gennat appears surprisingly modern in many regards.
 He stressed the importance of prevention as against the investigation of crimes.
-Being aware of the effect of capital offences on the public and of the opinion-forming role of the press, he strived to harness for the purposes of investigative work.
+Being aware of the effect of capital offences on the public and of the opinion-forming role of the press, he strived to harness these aspects for the purposes of investigative work.

 Beyond his dry Berlin humour and the numerous witticisms and anecdotes circulating about him, Gennat's striking corpulence (he weighed an estimated 120 kilograms, or 270 lbs) also contributed to no small degree to making the "Big Guy from the homicide squad" a famous character.
 This was owing to his huge appetite, in particular his passion for (gooseberry) cake.
 Another nickname applied to him was "The Buddha of the Alexanderplatz," referring to the location of his office.
 His secretary Gertrude Steiner was nicknamed "Bockwurst-Trudchen" for a reason.

 In culture

 Ernst Gennat inspired the fictional character inspector Karl Lohmann who appeared in Fritz Lang's M (1931) and The Testament of Dr. Mabuse (1932).

 Ernst Gennat is a recurring character in several of the Bernie Gunther novels by Philip Kerr.

-German actor Udo Samel plays Gennat in the second and third seasons of the TV show Babylon Berlin, which is based on Volker Kutscher's historical crime novels featuring inspector Gereon Rath.
+German actor Udo Samel plays Gennat in the second through the fifth seasons of the TV show Babylon Berlin, which is based on Volker Kutscher's historical crime novels featuring fictional inspector Gereon Rath.